rylev/component-book/src/encoding.md

 ## Core WebAssembly modules

 WebAssembly components are backwards compatible with WebAssembly modules (often called "core modules") and core modules are embedded inside of WebAssembly components.
 In order to understand components, you must first understand core modules.
-We won't be providing a detailed explaination of core modules here.
+We won't be providing a detailed explanation of core modules here.
 However, a good explainer can be [found on MDN](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).
 Give that a read, and come back when you're done.

 ## The simplest component